2018 50¢ Sally Ride

 Sally Ride was born on May 26, 1951, in Encino, Los Angeles, California.
 The older of two children, she was interested in science from a young age and was also a nationally ranked tennis player.

-US #5283 – Fleetwood First Day Cover.
+US #5283 – Fleetwood First Day Cover

 Accepted to NASA in 1978, Ride started her career as the ground-based capsule communicator for the space shuttle as well as helping build the ship’s robotic arm.
 Once it was announced that she would go into space aboard the Challenger mission STS-7, she received instant fame as America’s first female astronaut to go to space.
 Despite this major milestone, Ride faced questions at press conferences that included “Will the flight affect your reproductive organs?” and “Do you weep when things go wrong on the job?”
 But Ride insisted she only saw herself as an astronaut.

-US #2544 – Challenger Priority Mail stamp.
+US #2544 – Challenger Priority Mail stamp

-On June 18, 1983, at 7:33 am, the STS-7 mission launched from the John F. Kennedy Space Center in Florida.
+On June 18, 1983, at 7:33 a.m., the STS-7 mission launched from the John F. Kennedy Space Center in Florida.
 In addition to Ride becoming the first American woman in space, she was also the youngest American in space at age 32.
 The flight was also notable in that it was the largest crew in a single spacecraft up to that time (five).
 During that mission, the crew deployed two communications satellites and staged pharmaceutical experiments.
 Ride was the first woman to use the robot arm in space and used it to grab a satellite.

 Ride made a second trip to space in 1984, again on the Challenger for STS-41-G. That mission was the first to carry seven people and the first to carry two American women – Ride and Kathryn Sullivan.
 Ride later underwent eight months of training for her third trip to space, but the Challenger disaster grounded all shuttles.
 In her two missions, Ride spent over 343 hours in space.

-Item #SPC1530 – Commemorative cover marking Ride’s death in 2012.
+Item #SPC1530 – Commemorative Colorano silk cover marking Ride’s death in 2012.

 US #3410 – Ride spoke at the First Day ceremony for this stamp sheet.

 Ride died on July 23, 2012.
 She received many awards during and after her life.
 These included the National Space Society’s von Braun Award, the Lindbergh Eagle, the NCAA’s Theodore Roosevelt Award, and two NASA Space Flight Medals.
-She was also inducted to the National Women’s Hall of Fame and the Astronaut Hall of Fame.
+She was also inducted into the National Women’s Hall of Fame and the Astronaut Hall of Fame.
 In 2013, President Obama posthumously awarded her the Presidential Medal of Freedom.
 Today she is considered one of the most inspirational American women of all time.

 Click here to see what else happened on This Day in History.